The Only Apartment Moving Checklist You’ll Ever Need

 An easy way to recoup some of your moving costs is to sell the things you don’t want to keep.
 Host an estate sale, garage sale, or yard sale, or even list individual items online via platforms like Facebook Marketplace, Craigslist, Nextdoor, or OfferUp.
 Just because you don’t want something anymore doesn’t mean someone else won’t pay you money to take it off your hands.

-Some apartments require updated vet records before you move in.
+Some apartments require updated vet records before you move in, so be sure to take your pets for a final vet visit before you relocate.

 4 Weeks Out: Tackle the Tiny Details